Learning to Estimate Robust 3D Human Mesh from In-the-Wild Crowded Scenes: 3DCrowdNet

-\section{Implementation detail}
+\subsection{Implementation detail}

 PyTorch~\cite{paszke2017automatic} is used for implementation.
-We initialize the weights of ResNet~\cite{he2016deep} with the pre-trained weights from Xiao~\etal~\cite{xiao2018simple}.
-It proved to be effective on faster convergence during training.
-The weights of the whole model are updated by the Adam optimizer~\cite{kingma2014adam} with a mini-batch size of 64.
+We initialize the weights of ResNet~\cite{he2016deep} with the pre-trained weights from~\cite{xiao2018simple}.
+It shows faster convergence during training.
+We use Adam optimizer~\cite{kingma2014adam} with a mini-batch size of 64.
 The initial learning rate is $10^{-4}$.
-The model is trained for six epochs, and the learning rate is reduced by a factor of 10 after the $3$th and $5$th epochs.
-The cropped image is resized to 256$\times$256.
+The model is trained for $6$ epochs, and the learning rate is reduced by a factor of 10 after the $3$th and $5$th epochs.
 We use four NVIDIA RTX 2080 Ti GPUs for training, and it takes about 9 hours on average.
-We will release the codes for more implementation details.
+We will release the codes for more details.